smoe/geposanui/inst/doc/manual.md

 ### Gene sets

 <img src="images/tpeold_results_genesets.png" alt="Gene sets" style="width:1024px;height:auto;"><br>
-.*Gene sets:* The bar plot show the scores of the user-selected genes and the reference genes.
+*Gene sets:* The bar plot show the scores of the user-selected genes and the reference genes.
 User-selected genes are marked in green, reference genes in orange, in blue the scores of all human genes are represented.

 The page displays a bar plot to representt the scoring of human genes.
 A comparison of the user-selected scores with the scores of all genes also yields a P value by a Wilcoxon rank sum test.

 ### Methods

 <img src="images/tpeold_results_methods.png" alt="Methods" style="width:1024px;height:auto;"><br>
-.*Methods:* The violin plots present for each heuristic ("method") the score distribution of all genes, user-selected genes are marked in green.
+*Methods:* The violin plots present for each heuristic ("method") the score distribution of all genes, user-selected genes are marked in green.

 The effect of the method on the scoring of the genes is shown as a violin plot.
 The user-selected genes are marked in green.
 The method is selected by the user and the sliders in the input data tab are auto-adjusted to the performance of the method.
 The user can also set the weight of the method to 0, if the method is not to their liking or to assess the contributio of an individual method to the overall score.
 The method is selected by the user and the sliders in the input data tab are auto-adjusted to the performance of the method.